Liam Baldock takes a closer look at the beauty of central England to find nine of the best Peak District walks…

 6. Taddington Moor and Chee Dale

-This gradual but adventurous ascent kick-starting in Miller’s Dale is a 9.8-mile round walk offering impressive limestone upland and a staggering deep river gorge.
+This gradual but adventurous ascent, kick-starting in Miller’s Dale, is a 9.8-mile round walk offering impressive limestone upland and a staggering deep river gorge.
 Passing through Taddington Moor, Deep Dale and Chee Dale, there are excellent vantage points at Horseshoe Dale to admire the secluded gorge that lures walkers all year round to this stunning part of the national park.
-Wet weather can become a problem with river crossings and a pair of walking poles are advised, but this all adds to this marvellous Peak District adventure.
+Wet weather can become a problem with river crossings and a pair of walking poles are advised, but this all adds to this marvellous adventure.

 7. Chrome Hill

 Photo: Simon Harrod